Lumexralph/f-hack/README.md

 - Registers: (single-bit register (Bit), 16-bit register (Register)). `done`

-- RAM: it is an aggregate of `n` Register chips, by specifying a particular aadress (a number between 0 to `n - 1`), each register in the RAM can be selected and made available for read or write operations
+- RAM: it is an aggregate of `n` Register chips, by specifying a particular aadress (a number between 0 to `n - 1`), each register in the RAM can be selected and made available for read or write operations `RAM(8, 64, 512, 4K, 16K) done`

 - Program Counter: is a chip that knows how to increment its value by 1 each time unit. `done`